avaughn271/CLUES2/README.md

 ## Installation

-CLUES can be downloaded from this GitHub repo by running the following command:
+CLUES2 can be downloaded from this GitHub repo by running the following command:
 ```bash
 $ git clone https://github.com/avaughn271/CLUES2
 ```